Software as a Medical Device (SaMD): Regulatory Guide

 Design for Maintainability

-Modular coding and well-structured documentation make software maintenance easier.
+Modular coding and well-structured documentation make maintenance easier over months and years of operation.
 They also help ensure the software’s security and efficiency throughout its life cycle.

 5